-103 Increasing the quality of higher education and research.
+108 Increasing the quality of higher education and research.
 Torbjørn Røe Isaksen, former Minister of Education and Research reveals his ambitions to increase the quality of higher education and research in Norway

 110 Promoting research, science and innovation in Europe.
-The work of European Commissioner for Research, Science and Innovation, Carlos Moedas is placed under the spotlight by Open Access Government
+The work of European Commissioner for Research, Science and

-121 What is developmental biology and why is it important?
+Commissioner for Research, Science and Innovation, Carlos Moedas is placed under the spotlight by Open Access Government 121 What is developmental important?
 Andreas Prokop from the British Society for Developmental Biology explores how developmental biology (DB) addresses questions of societal importance

-126 Astronomy and the universe of discovery.
+Astronomy and the universe of discovery.